-We described two complementary methods for associating actions to perceptions via autonomous, exploratory learning.
+We described two complementary methods for learning task-specific representations via autonomous, exploratory learning.
 RLVC is a reinforcement-learning method that operates on a perceptual space defined by low-level visual features.
-Remarkably, its adaptive, task-driven discretization of the perceptual space allows it to learn policies with a number of interactions similar to problems with much smaller perceptual spaces.
+Remarkably, its adaptive, taskdriven discretization of the perceptual space allows it to learn policies with a number of interactions similar to problems with much smaller perceptual spaces.
 This number is nevertheless still greater than what a physical robot can realistically perform.
 In many practical applications, interactions will have to be generated in simulation.
-Among the extensions to RLVC, one particularly interesting avenue for further research is RLJC with its uniform treatment of continuous perceptual and action spaces.